IsaiahThames/Catacalisum/Characters/Main Cast/Leroy Brealy.md

 Leroy is a new graduate of the [[Kimdok academy]].
 He's joining the Terraformers branch of the military.
-While not at the top of his class his skills with [[Earthquake]] Magic is more accurately understood from the lense of his creativity.
+While not at the top of his class his skills with [[Earthquake]] Magic is more accurately understood from the lens of his creativity.

 # Personality
 Most often compared to a Labrador with his loyalty and love for antics, tho his detractors are just as likely to call him a pig for his love of rolling around in his creations.